sedemto/phain-ltfat/README.md

 - In the outer loop, the instanteneous frequency gets repeatedly updated.
 During an inspection of the original code, we found out that when the signal fed into the CP algorithm (the inner loop) gets updated as well, opposite to the original code, it leads to a stabilisation of the Chambolle-Pock algorithm (see the figure below).
 For some signals, it can also lead to better results.
 Instead of leaving it fixed as in the original code, we added a switch `updateInputCP`.

 ## Experiment
 The experiment was run to prove the goals, i.e. achieving a speedup not affecting the quality.
-The original and the optimized implementation was run on the same signal with the same gaps in the signal.
+The original and the optimized implementation were run on the same signal with the same gaps in the signal.
 Elapsed time was measured by the tic/toc commands, and the reconstruction quality was measured using the SNR (solely in the gaps).

 The tests were run on signals from the [DPAI dataset](https://github.com/fmiotello/dpai).
 Multiple tests were performed, all codes available in the `demos` folder :